cal-icor/csumb-user-image/README.md

 # csumb-user-image

 See this repository's [CONTRIBUTING.md](https://github.com/cal-icor/csumb-user-image/blob/main/CONTRIBUTING.md) for instructions.
-That information will eventually be migrated to docs.datahub.berkeley.edu.

-# building the image locally
+## Building the image locally

 You should use [repo2docker](https://repo2docker.readthedocs.io/en/latest/) to build and use/test the image on your own device before you push and create a PR.
 It's better (and typically faster) to do this first before using CI/CD.
 There's no need to waste Github Action minutes to test build images when you can do this on your own device!